Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [Snippet9 Variant]($sp_tut$/Snippet9Var.scala) { #snippet9var }

-In Mellite, processes inside a timeline with `Span.All` are called "global" processese.
+In Mellite, processes inside a timeline with `Span.All` are called "global" processes.
 In the timeline editor they appear in the left table of the editor window.